-Impact loading
+Impact resistance

-- 7.9 Hard body impact tests were carried out in accordance with ETAG 004 : 2013, with the result that the system is suitable for use in Category II and $III^{(1)}$. - (1) The categories are defined in ETAG 004: 2013 as: - Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally rough - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the system will limit the size of the impact; or at lower levels where access to the building is primarily to those with some incentive to exercise care. - ullet Category III a zone not likely to be damaged by normal impacts caused by people or by thrown or kicked objects.
+- 7.13 Hard body impact tests were carried out in accordance with ETAG 004: 2013.
+The system is suitable for use in the Categories I and II(1). - (1) The Use Categories are defined in ETAG 004: 2013 as: - Category I a zone readily accessible at ground level to the public and vulnerable to hard body impacts but not subjected to abnormally - Category II a zone liable to impacts from thrown or kicked objects, but in public locations where the height of the system will limit the size of the impact; or at lower levels where access to the building is primarily to those with some incentive to exercise care - Category III a zone not likely to be damaged by normal impacts caused by people or by thrown or kicked objects.